kjgorman/dojo/Ascensor/readme.markdown

 at the destination floor.

-There are also guards around when an input is applicable to a given state, for example, and elevator may not be moving while the doors are open!
+There are also guards around when an input is applicable to a given state, for example, an elevator may not be moving while the doors are open!

 The exercises should proceed relatively straightforwardly, I hope.